hoangnguyen2021/UGA-Codehub-Apartment-Searcher/README.md

 This is a Web-Application:

 This application requires Node.js to run a local server on your computer.
-This is because the apartment objects from the web scrapper are stored in a JSON format and in order to retrieve those objects you need to run a server instance, and we are broke college students and can't afford to host this on a server.
+This is because the apartment objects from the web scrapper are stored in a JSON (JavaScript Object Notation) format and in order to retrieve those objects you need to run a server instance, and we are broke college students and can't afford to host this on a server.

 Node.js setup instructions: